 Give Pry a try

-Or, you can manually install it: gem install pry
+Alternatively, you can manually install it with:

 You'll also need to make sure your code is expecting Pry, so place this line in your file: